massenz/go-statemachine/README.md

 Configurations are deemed to be immutable, so no `PUT` is offered, and also trying to re-create a configuration with the same `{name, version}` tuple will result in a `409 CONFLICT` error.

-Similarly to FSMs, configurations can be retrieved using the `GET` and endpoint returned:
+Configurations can be retrieved using the `GET` and endpoint returned:

 ```
 GET /api/v1/configurations/test.orders:v3